 Wrangell St. Elias located in Alaska, USA, is simply spectacular.
 Here you can enjoy an 8-day hike across glaciers, moraines, tundra and marshes and feel at one with nature.
 You are unlikely to see another person on your hike aside from your own crew, but you can expect to see bears and moose.

 There are several hiking trails in Tongass National Forest, Alaska’s magnificent temperate rain forest, particularly near Yakutat.
 The hiking trails here are challenging and not suitable for inexperienced hikers.
-Always hike in groups on this trail and carry a map and compass with you to ensure that you don’t get lost in Alaska’s great wilderness.
+Always hike in groups on this trail and carry a map, compass and hiking poles to ensure that you don’t get lost in Alaska’s great wilderness.

 4. Snowman Trek

 The Snowman Trek is located in Bhutan and is over 200 miles long.
 It is one of the most challenging and beautiful hiking trails in the Himalayas and only suitable for very experienced hikers.